Samar (province): Geography

-Climate and rainfall

-Areas near the eastern coast of the province have no dry season (with a pronounced maximum rain period usually occurring from December to January), and are thus open to the northeast monsoon.
-Municipalities in the southeastern section of the province experience this type of climate.

-Areas located in the northwestern portion of the province have a more or less evenly distributed rainfall throughout the year.

 Administrative divisions

 The province of Samar comprises two congressional districts, 24 municipalities and two component cities.
 It has a total of 952 barangays.

 Demographics

 The population of Samar (province) in the 2020 census was 793,183 people, with a density of sigfig 793,183/6,048.03.

 Religion

+Catholicism

 Samar (Western Samar) is predominantly Roman Catholic.
 The Catholic Hierarchy (2014) states that 95 percent of its population adhere to Roman Catholicism.

+Others

-Some other Christian believers constitute most of the remainder such as Rizalista, Iglesia Filipina Independiente, Born-again Christians, Iglesia ni Cristo, Baptists, Methodists, Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints, Seventh-day Adventist and Members Church of God International (MCGI).
+Some other Christian believers constitute most of the remainder such as Rizalista, Iglesia Filipina Independiente, Born-again Christians, Iglesia ni Cristo, Baptists, Methodists, Jehovah's Witnesses, The Church of Jesus Christ of Latter-day Saints, Seventh-day Adventist, and Members Church of God International (MCGI).
 Muslims are also present and a few mosques are located within the province.

 Languages and dialects

 Residents of Samar are mostly Waray, the fifth largest cultural-linguistic group in the country.
 90.2 percent of the household population speaks the Waray-Waray language, while 9.8 percent also speak Cebuano; 8.1 percent Boholano; 0.07 percent Tagalog; and 0.5 percent other languages.

 There are two types of Waray spoken in the province, Waray Lineyte-Samarnon which is spoken from the southernmost tip of the province up to the municipality of Gandara and Waray Calbayog, an intermediary between the Waray of Northern Samar and the Waray of Samar, spoken in Calbayog, Santa Margarita, and in some parts of Tagapul-an, Santo Niño, Almagro and Matuguinao.